 Very High In Calories

 Generally speaking, all varieties of nuts are high in calories.

-It is worth noting that almond flour is incredibly energy-dense.
+On this note, almond flour is also very energy-dense.
 Per 100 grams, it contains 590 calories and more than 50 grams of fat (1).

 This energy content is very high compared to regular wheat flour, which has 360 calories per 100 grams (3).